 Many tea lovers are acquainted with the more commonly exported black, fermented, ripe puerh that is made through the “wo tui” technology and has a typically nutty taste.
 In actuality Pu'er (also spelled Puerh) is a city in China's southern Yunnan province which has given it's name to many tea varieties.
 Besides black Shu Puer another famous variety is “green”, raw or Sheng puer.

-White puer (Bai Hao Puer) is the official name of the compressed tips picked from old
+White puer (Bai Hao Puer) is the official name for the oftentimes pressed and slightly fermented tips and buds picked from old

-The white tea has a bright taste with herbal nuances, long lasting “dried fruit” aftertaste and fresh fragrance.
-This tea is made from two upper leaves and buds or just buds.
-The raw material is sun dried, selected, then steamed and compressed into a bing (cake).
-The tea cakes are dried with the temperature of 45°С during 5-7 days.
-The tea is slightly oxidized due to the fermentation process.
-It makes tea taste deeper and emphasizes the tea bouquet and effect.
-Some white puer varieties can be aged as sheng puers and change the taste.
-The ripe tea has no “green” tones and the taste becomes thicker and smoother.
-The clear antioxidant effect of white puer comes due to the mineralized soils where tea trees grow.
+White Yunnan tea has vivid taste and thick body with herbal, flowery, vanilla and mushroom nuances, a long lasting “dried fruit” aftertaste and fresh fragrance.
+Such tea is made using two upper leaves and buds (tips) or solely buds.
+Raw material is sun dried, sorted, then steamed and pressed into cakes also know as Bing shape.
+The tea cakes are dried at 45°С temperature over 5-7 days.
+The tea is slightly oxidized due to the partial fermentation process.
+This provides for a deeper taste and enhances the tea's bouquet and bodily effect.
+Some white puerh varieties can be aged like sheng puers and their qualities will gradually change with aging.
+A ripe aged tea has no “green” refreshing notes and the taste becomes thicker, warmer and smoother.
+White puer's well known antioxidant effects are due to the highly mineralized soils where the tea plants grow.

-You can watch video about puer varieties and learn more about white puer.
+You can watch a video about puer varieties and learn more about white puer.